miruken/Specification/README.md

 * see, observe, behold
 * view

-Miru and ken are Japanese words.
+Miru and ken are Japanese words that both mean "view".
 Put them together and you have **Miruken**.
 It means "a view of a view" and alludes to composition.

 [Learn to draw the Japanese symbol for miru, ken](https://www.youtube.com/embed/ufFrW3WE784)